ivanhoe-genius/Celestial-Bodies-Database/README.md

 # freeCodeCamp-Relational-Database-Projects
-This is how I approached the freeCodeCamp Relational Database projects.
+This is how I approached the freeCodeCamp Relational Database project assignments.